Circumpolar Rock Garden

 really doing well.
 It survived the winter quite nicely and

-once the growth started, there were no dead branches.
-The
+once the growth started, there were no dead branches, although it

 variegated foliage is very nice, and it appears to be a quick